-After offering this sacrifice Aaron next cast lots (a form of rolling the dice) that were brought to the altar to see which one would be sacrificed for the sins of the people.
+After offering this sacrifice Aaron next cast lots (a form of rolling the dice) over a pair of goats which had been brought to the altar to see which one would be sacrificed for the sins of the people.
 On the goat to whom the lot fell, Aaron again placed his hands on its head while it was slain, thus transferring the sins of the people to the animal.
 Then its blood was also sprinkled on the Mercy Seat within Holy of Holies inside the Tabernacle.